 After you’ve peddled out the legs (lengthened one, bent the other), walk your feet in towards your hand and find yourself in a standing forward fold with the knees bent.
 Bend your legs as much as needed to allow your chest to be supported by your thighs, while still feeling a stretch through the hamstrings.
 Allow your upper body to melt over your lower body.

 Amazing for post-flight lymph drainage or calming the nervous system after a long day, this yoga pose is one of my favorites.
-Begin my sitting adjacent to a wall with your left hip facing the wall, about a foot away.
-Place a small pillow or towel where your lower back will go, if you would like more support.
+Begin by sitting adjacent to a wall with your left hip facing the wall, about a foot away.
+Place a small pillow or towel where your lower back will go if you would like more support.
 At the same time, roll your back onto the floor or pillow and swing your legs up the wall.
-Place your hands by your side, on the floor above your head, or on to your stomach.
+Place your hands by your side, on the floor above your head, or onto your stomach.
 Take deep, slow breaths.
 Stay as long as you wish.

 My last tip; carry exercise bands with you while you travel.
 They take up almost no space in your bag and are extremely versatile.
 Simply toss on a Youtube video tutorial and you’re on your way to a quick and effective workout.
 Even 15 minutes of movement can make a huge difference in your mood, metabolism, and overall health.